imjoy-team/ImJoy/web/public/docs/demos.md

 1. The ImJoy API provides several functions to show results, e.g. indicate [progress](https://imjoy.io/docs/#/api?id=api-showprogress-), update the [ImJoy status](https://imjoy.io/docs/#/api?id=api-showstatus-),
 2. The ImJoy API also provides a function to [create a window](https://imjoy.io/docs/#/api?id=api-createwindow-).
 Different window types exist, you can either directly show an results image (type `imjoy/image`).
-Or create your own window, where you can use JavaScript visualization librariers to render your results.
+Or create your own window, where you can use JavaScript visualization libraries' to render your results.
 We provide examples for the different approaches below.

 **Dedicated user interface**
-For more advanced purposes, you can can use define a user interface with the [**window plugin**](https://imjoy.io/docs/#/development?id=ltconfiggt-block).
+For more advanced purposes, you can use define a user interface with the [**window plugin**](https://imjoy.io/docs/#/development?id=ltconfiggt-block).
 Such an interface is designed with web technology (HTML, JavaScript and CSS) and thus provides maximum flexibility.
 Further, such an interface can communicate with another plugin, e.g. a Python worker that performs the actual analysis.
 For more details, have a look at the dedicated demo below.

 ### Python plugin displays a chart in a window plugin
 In this demo, we show how data generated in a **Python plugin** can be displayed in a window plugin.
-Ihe plugin interface you can slightly change the data that is generated (you can change the number of data-points) and how the graph is actually displayed: either it is rendered with one of three JavaScript libraries, or the plot is generated with Matplotlib and saved as png and then shown.
+The plugin interface you can slightly change the data that is generated (you can change the number of data-points) and how the graph is actually displayed: either it is rendered with one of three JavaScript libraries, or the plot is generated with Matplotlib and saved as png and then shown.

+#### Plotting with a JavaScript library
 You can install the Python plugin either to run

  * in the <a href="https://imjoy.io/#/app?plugin=oeway/ImJoy-Demo-Plugins:Charts PyWorker&w=demo-charts" target="_blank">**Python plugin engine**</a>
  * or with <a href="https://imjoy.io/#/app?plugin=oeway/ImJoy-Demo-Plugins:Charts WebPython&w=demo-charts" target="_blank">**web Python**</a>.
-Please note that
- here you can only use JS libraries.

-#### Plotting with a JavaScript library
 If you select in the Python plugin one of the options `Plotly`, `C3`, or `Charts.js` the Python plugin will send the data to the **window plugin** "Charts JS window".
 This plugin was automatically installed, and provided simple example for three of the major JavaScript chart libraries: